Hire a Tramper at Bedgebury National Pinetum and Forest

 If you have limited mobility and would like to explore Bedgebury National Pinetum and Forest come and use our free off road mobility scooter (tramper).

 You can explore both the National Pinetum and Forest with the tramper.
-To avoid disappointment we ask that people book 2 weeks prior to their visit.
+To avoid disappointment please book at least 2 weeks ahead by calling the visitor centre.

-There are two forest routes you can use taking you under the canopy of the forest giving you the opportunity to spot deer, migrating birds and wild flowers.
-You can choose a short 2 mile circular route, or escape the crowds and enjoy our peaceful 6 mile circular route.
+There are two forest routes in over 800 hectares of mixed conifer and broadleaf woodland.
+The trails sheltered by the canopy of the forest give you the opportunity to spot deer, migrating birds and wild flowers.
+You can choose a short 2 mile circular route, or escape the busier parts of the cycle trails and enjoy our peaceful 6 mile circular route.

 - The trail is a hard gravel track suitable for most weather conditions, and is uneven in places.